AWD vs 4WD — What's the Difference and Which Do You Need for the UAE Desert?

 - Locking Differentials: Available on most serious 4WD platforms, rare on AWD systems

-- Thermal Durability: 4WD mechanical systems outperform AWD electronics under sustained heat stress
+- Thermal Durability: 4WD mechanical systems outperform AWD electronics under heat stress

-- Tyre Compatibility: 4WD platforms support aggressive all-terrain and mud-terrain tyre fitments more effectively
+- Tyre Compatibility: 4WD platforms support aggressive all-terrain tyres more effectively

 - Driver Control: 4WD offers manual mode selection; AWD operates predominantly automatically